seiji-shimizu/J-ClinicalBench-release/README.md

 # J-ClinicalBench

-J-ClinicalBench is a benchmark dataset and evaluation suite for Japanese clinical NLP.
+This repository contains raw clinical documents, annotated dtasets and evaluation results of the paper "J-ClinicalBench: A Benchmark for Evaluating Large Language Models on Practical Clinical Tasks in Japanese".

 ## Overview